-According to leading children’s safety charity, PACE (which features lots of guides and resources we’d recommend), trauma bonding happens because of how people deal with dangerous situations.
+Leading children’s safety charity PACE features lots of guides and resources we’d recommend.
+According to PACE, trauma bonding happens because of how people deal with dangerous situations.

 Sometimes, our brains don’t react logically to threats, focusing on short-term survival rather than long-term repercussions.
 So, when a child is exposed to abuse, their reaction is often to survive rather than escape.

 This can lead to a cycle where they become passive to their abuse and may begin to see it as normal behaviour.
 They may also develop feelings of attachment and dependence, which are often the precursors of a trauma bond.

 While it can be really difficult to understand and accept why a child would develop a bond with their abuser, it’s important to remember that this is not their choice.
 It is a genuine psychological attachment which can take years to overcome.

 The symptoms and repercussions of trauma bond

 As you might expect, the negative repercussions of trauma bond can be very serious and often long-term, and many victims find it difficult to overcome.
 Abusers often use very clever grooming tactics to slowly break down their victim, resulting in long-term psychological problems.

 Here are some of the common signs, symptoms and repercussions associated with trauma bonding: